 How to implement a scalable real-time synchronization solution for any file, folder or app size, over any network infrastructure, if you can’t – or won’t – use the cloud.
 Introduction As the world becomes more distributed, the workflow between teams is increasingly complex.
 A common scenario is of several teams working from different locations, that […]

-DFSR, or distributed files system replication, is a feature of Windows Server for replicating files across several servers.
+What is DSFR?
+DFSR (sometimes written DFS-R), or distributed files system replication, is a feature of Windows Server for replicating files across several servers.
 Microsoft introduced this feature in Windows NT4.0 as an add-on, and it became a standard feature in Windows 2000 server and on.
-Basically, it was an attempt by a Microsoft to solve the complex problem of distributing […]
+Basically, it was an attempt by a Microsoft to […]

 Robocopy (Robust File Copy) is an MS DOS command-line tool for copying files, folders or drives for Windows OS.
 It is an upgraded version of xcopy and copy commands in Windows.
 Robocopy is included into MS Windows operating system as a default package for all versions starting from Vista.
 Robocopy is the Windows alternative to […]